leiandrei/Basic-Statistical-Calculator-in-C/README.md

 - ✅ Performs accurate basic statistical operations
 - ✅ Statistical funtcions implemented from scratch

+## Future Improvements:

+- 📌 Visual Plotting using GNUPlot.
+- 📌 Improvements using Dynamic Structs.
+- 📌 Option for Datasets: Population or Sample.

 ## Example Run:
 ```text
 Enter the number of the datasets: 5